The blog post was originally published on 11/14/2013 and updated on 10/1/2020.

 Blackout Curtains or Drapery with Tracks

 If you’re looking to completely darken your room but maintain elegance in your decor, using motorized curtains with drapery tracks is a good option.
 Newer drapery tracks can curve around your curtains for an optimally dark room.
-And you have many options when it comes motorizing these treatments or setting up a manual pull system.
-View our gallery of blackout curtains and blackout shades or watch this video (even though the fabric shown is not blackout) to learn more about the options available to you.
+And you have many options when it comes to motorizing these treatments or setting up a manual pull system.
+View our gallery of blackout curtains, blackout shades, and blackout blinds or watch this video (even though the fabric shown is not blackout) to learn more about the options available to you.

-One final way to eliminate the “halo” around the edges of an otherwise blackout window treatment is to create a multi-layer treatment that combines side panels and a valance or cornice box to stop the light at the edges and take your room’s decor to the next level.
-Multi-layer treatments can take your windows from ordinary to extraordinary while eliminating all light from your room.
+One final way to eliminate the “halo” around the edges of an otherwise blackout window treatment is to create a multi-layer treatment that combines side panels and a valance or cornice box to stop the light at the border and take your room’s decor to the next level.
+Multi-layer treatments can take your windows from ordinary to extraordinary while eliminating all glare from your room.
 Combining a roller shade, with a patterned valance/top treatment, and patterned side panels are one of the many combinations you use.
 As shown in this video, beading is used to add extra elegance to your window coverings.

 Innovative Window Covering Options

 As we have discussed, the options for adding privacy or darkening your room are nearly limitless, but what about window treatments that do both?
 3 Blind Mice offers stylish 2-in-1 window treatments from brands including Hunter Douglas, Levolor, and the hottest new product on the market by Coulisse.

-If you are seeking something on the sheer side of things, Hunter Douglas’ Silhouettes and Luminette Privacy Sheers are a soft beautiful drapery that has an innovative design that rotates 180 degrees for light control and privacy.
+If you seek something on the sheer side of things, Hunter Douglas’ Silhouettes and Luminette Privacy Sheers are a soft, beautiful drapery that has an innovative design that rotates 180 degrees for light control and privacy.
 The Silhouette can now manually tilt the vanes to manage light control for your room.
 These are also safe for children, eliminating the need for cords.
 And sheer curtains can be opened to allow light in and closed to completely darken your room, with a sheer front.